ridav0405/ridav0405/README.md

 ### Querying data using SQL.
 Generate reports and data analysis using SQL.

 Developing dashboards on excel and power bi.

 Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects
 Welcome to my portfolio, where I showcase my projects.

 ### 🛠️ Tools
-Language: SQL, Python
+Language: SQL, Python, Excel

 Database: Google BigQuery, PostgreSQL, MySQL

-Visualization: Tableau, Looker Studio
+Visualization: Tableau, Power bi

 ### 👋🏻 Connect with Me
 www.linkedin.com/in/ricardo-davila-7519a8210